 - Address: Shoreline Drive, Rhodes

-Positioned in a lovely spot along Parramatta River, with a three good playgrounds, McIlwaine Park and Brays Bay Reserve make for a great family outing.
+Positioned in a lovely spot along Parramatta River, with three good playgrounds, Brays Bay Reserve makes for a great family outing.
 There is a fenced toddler playground and next door a playground for older kids.
-Then there is the Kokoda Trail Memorial Walkway, Kokoda Cafe and another playground.
+Then there is the Kokoda Trail Memorial Walkway, Kokoda Cafe and 5 Senses Playground and Garden.

 - Playground Summary: best suits for kids 1.5-10yrs, medium size, open and fenced, shade cloths over one playground and some natural shade for the other two, sand pit, climbing play gym, slide, handheld merry-go-round, rope climbing tower, boat.